tfry-git/EmbAJAX/README.md

 "from the outside".
 Nonetheless, using Strings would relieve the use from having to worry about the lifetime of strings passed in to the framework, and thus, in the future, it may make sense to support String *optionally*.

+Another thing you will notice is that the framework avoids any sort of dynamic list.
+Instead, template classes with a size parameter are used to keep lists of elements (such as the ArduJAXPage\<SIZE>).
+The reason is again, memory efficiency, and fear of fragmentation.
+Also, the vast majority of use cases should be perfectly fine with a statically defined setup of elements.
+However, should the need arise, it would be very easily possible to create a dynamically allocated analogon to ArduJAXContainer<SIZE>.
+An instance of that could simply be inserted into a page, and serve as a straight-forward wrapper around elements that are created dynamically.
+(A different question is how to keep this in sync with the client, of course, if that is also a requirement...)

 ## Some TODOs

 - Cannot ever have enough controls: drop-down (\<select>), div (esp. to show/hide static elements in a group)
+- A server status element would be nice, to show any connectivity problems
 - More drivers
 - API docs
 - More examples
-- Installation instructions

 ## The beggar's line

-So far everbody else has been rolling their own piece of AJAX for their own little project, and that's what I could have done, too, in a tenth of the time spent on this framework, including its docs.
+So far everbody else has been rolling their own piece of AJAX for their own little project, and that's what I could have done, too, in a tiny fraction of the time spent on this framework, including its docs.
 But I chose to write all this, instead.
 Because I believe in re-usable solutions and shared efforts.
 If you do too, and this framework is useful to you, consider dropping a micro-donation via PayPal to thomas.friedrichsmeier@gmx.de .
 Thanks!